richwynmorris/LS180/sql_revision_notes.md

 - **Understand how to use GROUP BY, ORDER BY, WHERE, and HAVING.**
 - What is the `GROUP BY` clause and what does it do?

     The `GROUP BY` a clause is used to group data results together to make more meaningful information. `GROUP BY` statements collate rows of the same value together into its own group.
-NOTE:  `SELECT` statement can only use columns that are used in an aggregate function or listed by the `GROUP BY` clause.
-Any additional columns that are not used in the context above will throw an error.
+NOTE:  Any columns that are mentioned in the `SELECT` statement alongside an aggregate function must be included in the `GROUP BY` clause.

     ```sql
     SELECT col_name, aggre_func(col_name)